Arevy/ShopX-Admin-Portal/README.md

 └── README.md
 ```

-MobX powers client-side state. `RootContext` instantiates all stores and the `ApiService`, exposing them via React context.
-Each route consumes a specific store through hooks, keeping data logic and presentation tightly scoped.
+MobX powers client-side state. `RootStore` instantiates all stores and the `ApiService`, exposing them via React context.
+The consolidated `userStore` now represents support-agent session state, customer administration, and order workflows, while the remaining stores keep their product/support/CMS responsibilities.
+Each route consumes the slice it needs through hooks, keeping data logic and presentation tightly scoped.

 ---

 ## Data Integration Details

 - **GraphQL Client**: `ApiService` centralises authentication headers, error formatting, and post-processing logic.
 Operations are defined as `QueryFactory` instances for reuse on both server and client components.
-All requests flow through `/api/support-graphql`, which forwards the browser’s `sid` cookie to the backend to satisfy support-only resolvers.
+All requests flow through `/api/support-graphql`, which forwards the browser’s session cookie to the backend to satisfy support-only resolvers.
+- **User & Order Management**: A single `userStore` now owns support-agent authentication, customer administration, and order lifecycle updates.
+Hooks such as `useOrders` and `useDashboard` pull from that store so UI pieces no longer juggle separate auth/order abstractions.
 - **User context aggregate**: Support-desk flows call `customerSupport.userContext` to hydrate carts, wishlists, addresses, and identity in a single round trip, mirroring the shopper-facing `getUserContext` query.
 - **Error Handling**: Stores capture GraphQL/API errors and expose user-friendly messages displayed through toast notifications or inline alerts.
 - **CMS Editor**: Uses `react-quill` in a client component; content is persisted through the customer support namespace in the backend GraphQL schema.
 Redis caching is invalidated automatically after publish/delete mutations.
 - **Product imagery**: Upload widgets convert selected files to base64, call the `ProductImageUploadInput`
   GraphQL argument, and rely on the backend-hosted `/products/:id/image` URL for live previews.
 - **Session handling**: Support staff authenticate with `/api/auth/login`, which proxies the backend `login` mutation and forwards the issued HTTP-only `sid` cookie back to the browser.
-Middleware gates all routes based on that cookie, and the shared `ApiService` always sends credentials so GraphQL calls execute under the active session.
+Middleware gates all routes based on that cookie, and the shared `ApiService` always sends credentials so GraphQL calls execute under the active session. `userStore.login` also mirrors the session user locally so hooks/components can render immediately.
 Logging out clears both the Redis session and the browser cookie.
 - **Impersonation & forced logout**: User management pages expose actions that call `customerSupport.logoutUserSessions` and `customerSupport.impersonateUser`.
 The first revokes Redis sessions so the customer is logged out on their next request; the second generates a short-lived token that opens the storefront’s `/impersonate` route with a fresh cookie for the selected customer.

 ---